Hike Leader - Morning 4 hrs

 Hike Leader Syllabus

 Prerequisites: Great Outdoors member (click here to join).
-The course is for anyone interested in becoming a hiker leader, learning more about leading effective hikes, or becoming a more confident and capable hiker.
+The course is for anyone interested in becoming a hike leader, learning more about leading effective hikes, or becoming a more confident and capable hiker.

 This Hike Leader Certification course is for hikers who are interested in learning new skills as well as experienced hike leaders who are looking to update or refresh their outdoor leadership skills.
 It is suitable for all ranges of hiker abilities, from novice up to very experienced hikers.

-Objectives: Introduce participants to the skills, knowledge and attitudes of a trained hike leader, including appropriate risk management for day hikes.
+Objectives: Introduce participants to the skills, knowledge and qualifications of a hike leader.
 Present skills for leading a safe, environmentally responsible and enjoyable hike.

 Content/Topics Covered: Hike planning, description, screening participants, trail group management, emergency management, medical issues on the trail, map reading and navigation, outdoor techniques, environmental protection, and problem solving techniques and scenarios.